 This guide, developed by World Relief, explores the evidence base for the Care Group model, offers criteria to assist project managers in determining the feasibility of using this approach within their own programs and provides a step-by-step guide for starting and sustaining care groups.
-Please see the summary of Care Group tools (third link above) which you can download in the list above.

 A Care Group is a group of 10 to 15 volunteer, community-based health educators who regularly meet together with project staff for training, supervision and support.
 Care Group volunteers provide peer support, develop a strong commitment to health activities and find creative solutions to challenges by working together as a group.
 World Relief pioneered the Care Group model as part of its Vurhonga child survival projects in Mozambique (1995-2003).
-The guide has also be translated in Portuguese.